rashidwassan/rashidwassan/README.md

 - 🔭 I’m currently working on DevSecOps in Fintech
 - 🌱 I’m currently learning Go & SecOps.
-- 👯 I’m looking to collaborate on 3 of my Flutter apps.
+- 👯 I’m looking to collaborate on open-source DevOps & tooling.
 - 💬 Talk to me about community, and all in tech!
 - 📫 Contact me at rashidwassan.com